 If your dog is overweight or suffers from conditions such as diabetes or pancreatitis, it is best to avoid them completely or consult with your vet before considering them.

-Downsides & Risks of beef tail chews for Dogs
+Downsides & Risks of Beef Tails for Dogs

 Beef tail chews are not without risks.
 Most are minimal and uncommon however they can still be serious.
 It is important for owners to be aware.